Computer Science Waivers

 Who is eligible to waive the CS graduation requirement?

 Students marked in Aspen as IB DP or IB CP.
 No other IB designations are eligible.

-Students who will have taken 2 courses in a single CTE pathway by the end of Junior year.
+Students who will have successfully completed 2 credits in a single CTE pathway by the end of Junior year.

 Students pursuing advanced coursework required by a college or university.

 All requests to waive the CS graduation requirement must be submitted in a student’s Junior year.

 If a student does not complete their course of study in CTE or IB, will their waiver be revoked?

 OCS will revoke previously approved CS Waivers only if requested in writing by a school.